 At next odd row (right side facing you):

-Park first 10 on cable or DPN.
+Place first 10 sts on cable needle or DPN.
 Hold the cable needle in front of your work.

 Now work the first 10 stitches that are on hold starting with a sl st, then k, sl1 as in row 1, ending with a k.